Mark (CEO of an Insurance co.) — “What is the status of the data automation project Henry? Isn’t it Nine months since we implemented the pilot?”

 The C-suite will not approve of any automation initiatives unless sustained and tangible benefits are visible to them accruing in the foreseeable future.

-On-boarding the C-suite and functional leadership with a plan of action backed by cost benefit analysis in the near to medium term should be an ideal approach to implement RPA.
+Finding the resolve: On-boarding the C-suite and functional leadership with a plan of action backed by cost-benefit analysis in the near to medium term should be an ideal approach to implement RPA.

 There are many challenges to any transformation project and RPA implementations are really no different.
 The two key things you need, have nothing to do with technology: leadership and communication are the issues you need to take care of.